fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ```

-The project has the following starter for a reducer:
+The project has the following base for a reducer:

 ```js
 const initialState = {